indirect/unpwn/README.md

 # Unpwn

-A gem to help you make sure that passwords are good, and not likely to be guessed or hacked.
+A gem to help you make sure that passwords are good, and not likely to be guessed or hacked, as suggested by [NIST SP-800-63B](https://pages.nist.gov/800-63-3/).

-Checks passwords locally against the top one million passwords, as provided by the [nbp](https://cry.github.io/nbp/) project.
-Also uses the [haveibeenpwned](https://haveibeenpwned.com) API to check proposed passwords against the largest corpus of publicly dumped passwords in the world.
+Unpwn checks passwords locally against the top one million passwords, as provided by the [nbp](https://cry.github.io/nbp/) project.
+Then, it uses the [haveibeenpwned](https://haveibeenpwned.com) API to check proposed passwords against the largest corpus of publicly dumped passwords in the world.

 Inspired by @codahale's [passpol](https://github.com/codahale/passpol), and uses prior work from [nbp](https://cry.github.io/nbp/) and [devise-pwned\_password](https://github.com/michaelbanfield/devise-pwned_password).